 Data and technology solutions are now experiencing a similar shift with the overlay of data privacy.
 2.5 quintillion bytes of data are created each day.
-And that pace is only accelerating with the growth of new technologies, such as Internet of Things (IoT), data sensors, and artificial intelligence.
+That pace is only accelerating with the growth of new technologies, such as Internet of Things (IoT), data sensors, and artificial intelligence.

 To deal with these challenges, varying industries have taken steps to clearly outline how data should be protected in terms of privacy and security; interrelated but not synonymous topics.

 Much of this has been effective in helping to prevent catastrophic data leaks and in giving people more peace of mind regarding their data.
-However, these rules and regulations can have limited effectiveness if not properly instituted or managed.
+However, these rules and regulations can lead to negative financial or reputational repercussions if not properly instituted or managed.

 Facebook-Cambridge Analytica is a great example of how lackadaisical security and privacy standards can destroy business value.
 In 2018, BrandZ estimated Facebook’s brand value at $162.2B.
 However, in 2018, Cambridge Analytica was caught exposing records of individuals, based on questionable agreements with Facebook.
 The private information of 87 million people was unknowingly exposed which led to $5B in fines assessed on Facebook.
 Poor media exposure that followed resulted in a $3.2B loss in brand value in 2019.

 Medtronic had to recall their MiniMed remote controllers for cardiac devices citing significant cybersecurity concerns.